otigon/automated-jb2a-animations/README.md

 ## NOTE: 0.3.28 was the last version for Foundry 0.7.9.
 Moving forward with 0.3.50, all releases will be geared towards Foundry 0.8.XX.
 The 0.7.9 version has been forked to here: https://github.com/otigon/automated-animations-0.7.9 .
 I will update that fork with new JB2A Animation Releases through the end of June.

+## ALSO NOTE: 0.3.50 REQUIRES an Uninstall/Reinstall of the Automated Animations Module.
+I had to change the back-end module name to be able implement Sounds

 # Automated Animations
 **No animations are provided in this module.
 It is designed to work in conjunction with the JB2A Animated Assets module.
 This module has been reviewed, approved and recommended by JB2A**
 **Exception**: The No Target Animation used by this module was provided by JB2A